'Flash crash' whistleblower may see multi-million dollar pay day

 Bodek is still awaiting a decision from the SEC on a possible award.

-The CFTC's programme has taken longer to start paying out awards than a virtually identical programme at the SEC, largely because the latter has broader jurisdiction over various financial market players.
+The CFTC's program has taken longer to start paying out awards than a virtually identical program at the SEC, largely because the latter has broader jurisdiction over various financial market players.

 Derivatives cases that rest with the CFTC tend to be complex, take more time to investigate and the agency typically brings fewer cases than the SEC.